VivionLin/vivionlin.github.io/_posts/en/2023-11-08-Chromebook.md

 ---
 layout: post
-title: Not a good idea to use Chromebook in China
+title: Really not a good idea to use Chromebook in PRC
 lang: en
 tags: [PC]
 ---